uziwhoavg/Module_5__UZINCU608_PTO2403_Group-C_UZI-NCUBE_JSL05/README.md

-# [JSL05] Submission:
+# [JSL05] Submission: Guardians' Playlist Generator

 You will:
-1. Use the provided Starter Code Repository.
+1. Use the provided Starter Code Repository: https://github.com/CodeSpace-Academy/Module_5_StudentNo_Classcode_Group_Name-Surname_JSL05
 2. Code your solution.
 3. Commit changes to your GitHub repository.
 4. Submit the GitHub Repository Link to the LMS [JSL05] Submission Project Tab.

-Check out the practice challenges on Scrimba here: https://scrimba.com/playlist/p9bvd5QH3
+Check out the practice challenges on Scrimba here: https://scrimba.com/playlist/pXXzN5GT6

-**Challenge Scenario:** In this coding exercise, you will work with the Monster Ternary Operator.
-You'll use ternary operators to make decisions based on various scenarios involving Monster Energy drinks.

-In each of these challenges, the ternary operator is used to decide between two options based on a condition, demonstrating its utility for concise conditional logic.
-Remember that while ternaries can make the code more succinct, they should be used judiciously to maintain readability, especially for more complex conditions.
+### Guardians' Playlist Generator

+In this challenge, you'll combine your knowledge of JavaScript arrays and the `map()` function to create a personalized "Awesome Mix" playlist for each of the Guardians of the Galaxy.
+Your task is to filter and organize songs based on each Guardian's musical preference, displaying a playlist tailored just for them.

+#### Instructions:

+1. **Expand the Songs Array**: Add at least five songs to the `songs` array, each with `title`, `artist`, and `genre`.
+2. **Assign Preferences**: Complete the `guardians` object by assigning each Guardian their preferred music genre.
+3. **Generate Playlists**: Implement the `generatePlaylist` function.
+Use the `map()` function to create a personalized playlist for each Guardian based on their genre preference.
+4. **Display Playlists**: Dynamically create and append elements to the `#playlists` div to display each Guardian's playlist.
+Include the Guardian's name and their list of songs.
+5. **Test Your Application**: Ensure that your application correctly filters songs by genre for each Guardian and displays the playlists on the web page.

 ## What You Need to Do: